Earn2Trade vs Elite Trader Funding

 Which is cheaper, Earn2Trade or Elite Trader Funding?

-Elite Trader Funding has a lower starting price at $80, compared to $150 at the other firm.
+Earn2Trade has a lower starting price at $150, compared to $165 at the other firm.

 What are the drawdown rules for Earn2Trade vs Elite Trader Funding?

-Earn2Trade allows 4% maximum drawdown (Trailing), while Elite Trader Funding allows 4.5% (Trailing).
+Earn2Trade allows 4% maximum drawdown (Trailing), while Elite Trader Funding allows 5% (Mixed (intraday, EOD, static by model)).
+Daily loss limits are 2.2% and 2.2% respectively.

 Track Your Payouts Across Both Firms